wilsonzlin/minify-js/README.md

 - Aliasing of reused well-knowns.
 - Removal of unreachable and redundant code.
 - Aliasing frequently accessed properties and called methods.
-- Better support for non-ASCII syntax.
+- Better support for non-ASCII identifiers.
 - Replacing if statements with conditional and logical expressions.
 - Aliasing repeated identical literal values.
 - Micro-optimisations: